civican/legisinfo/44-1/bills/C-252/bill_text.md

 ### Section 7.3

 Before the fifth anniversary of the day on which sections 7.1 and 7.2 come into force, those sections are to be referred to the committee of the Senate, of the House of Commons or of both Houses of Parliament that may be designated or established for the purpose of reviewing their effect.
-The review is, in particular, to focus on whether there is an increase in the advertising of foods and beverages that contribute to excess sugar, saturated fats or sodium in children's diets in a manner that is directed primarily at persons who are 13 to 16 years of age.
+The review is, in particular, to focus on whether there is an increase in the advertising of foods **referred to in section 7.1** in a manner that is primarily directed at persons who are 13 years of age **or older but less than 18 years of age**.

 ### Section 5

 The Act is amended by adding the following after paragraph 30(1)‍(e):

-for the purposes of section 7.‍1, setting out the factors to be considered in determining whether foods and beverages that contribute to excess sugar, saturated fats or sodium in children's diets is advertised in a manner that is primarily directed at children, including how, when and where an advertisement is communicated;
+for the purposes of section 7.‍1, setting out the factors to be considered in determining whether foods **referred to in that section are** advertised in a manner that is primarily directed at **persons who are under 13 years of age**;

+limiting the forms of advertising to which section 7.1 applies;

+defining "sugars" and "saturated fat" for the purposes of section 7.1;

 ## Coming into Force

 ### Section 6

-This Act comes into force on the first anniversary of the day on which it receives royal assent.
+This Act comes into force on **a** day **to be fixed by order of the Governor in Council**.